kinde-oss/kinde-dotnet-sdk/Readme.md

 VS automaticaly recreates access client using yaml metadata on build.
 Right now it references to static file, but it can be re-targeted to some web published file to get latest one for each build. in this case nuget will be built with latest api version.
 Nuget package will be built automaticaly too.
 But publishing to nuget.org requires additional setup.

+### Installing dependencies

+There is no need to install any dependencies, nuget manager will restore automatically on build.

 ### Getting Started

+### Kinde configuration

+Before working with SDK it is necessary to [create api](https://kinde.com/docs/developer-tools/register-an-api/) and [create application](https://kinde.com/docs/developer-tools/add-a-m2m-application-for-api-access/) using Kinde admin panel.

 #### Configuration

 ##### Don't use constructor without <code>IIdentityProviderConfiguration</code> parameter.
 This will throw exceptions.

+Environment settings locatedi in <code>IIdentityProviderConfiguration</code>.
+These are common settings for any user in application scope.
 Identity provider configuration contains these parameters:
 - Domain.
 Base domain used for authorization. must be subdomain of kinde.com.
 F.E. testauth.kinde.com
 - ReplyUrl.
 Unused for client credentials, but used as callback url for other flows.
 May be null for client credentials
 - LogoutUrl.
 Url for redirection after logout.